The Coronation

 Description

-On the day of the photograph, the atmosphere was alive with the playful sounds of children and the hum of people talking.
-Despite the morning rain, the day turned out warm and humid.
-We made this photograph under a tree that provided some much-needed shade from the intense heat.
+On the day we took this photograph, the air was filled with the sounds of children playing and people chatting.
+Despite a morning rain, the day turned warm and humid.
+We found shade under a tree to take the photo, offering a brief respite from the heat.

 Additional information